cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 In the first stage, a client registers its password with the server and stores its credential file on the server.
 In the second stage the client recovers its authentication material and uses it to perform a mutually authenticated key exchange.

+## Setup

-For both stages, client and server agree on a configuration, which fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.
+Previously to both stages, the client and server agree on a configuration, which fully specifies the cryptographic algorithm dependencies necessary to run the protocol; see {{configurations}} for details.
+The client chooses its password, and the server chooses its own pair of keys (server_private_key and server_public_key) for the AKE, and chooses a seed (oprf_seed) of Nh bytes for the OPRF.
+The server can use the same pair of keys with multiple clients and can opt to use multiple seeds (so long as they are kept consistent for each client).

 ## Registration